 No interest is payable on the deposit, but the parties may agree differently.

 Is your landlord not paying back the deposit?
 If so, contact us immediately.
-We have extensive experience in collecting security deposits for tenants, so we have a streamlined process and can therefore charge a reasonable rate for this type of case.
+We have extensive experience in collecting security deposits for tenants, so we have a streamlined process and can therefore work efficiently for this type of case.
 We also work on the basis of government-subsidised legal aid (pro bono).